 - ability to operate computer

-- experience in a reputable academy
+- work experience in an academy

 Giving gifts is a well-known way to show our attention toward somebody else.
 Moreover, giving gifts may be important for certain special moments.
 Unusual or even weird gifts would leave a sweet memory for us and the recipient.
 So, try these tips to find something unusual as your gifts.